USAJOBS/openopps-help/applicants/find.md

 Not everyone will see the same filters.
 If you’re a student looking for an internship, you’ll only see filters pertaining to internships.

-#### Skill

-You can search for internships by the type of skills you have or are looking to gain.
-Examples are graphic design, writing, photography or data visualization.
-You can enter as many skills as you’d like and the search results will update based on what you enter.

 #### Status

 Every internship has a status, depending on where it is in the process.
 You can search for and filter internships by the following status.